adrianblakey/slot-car-ecom/README.md

 The process would need to start with a clear definition of what’s needed, and maybe some trial add-ons to an existing controller to test out concepts.

-The DAMP setting - which turns on (default) and off complemntary pwm, is either on or off, when its on its effect cannot be increased.
+The DAMP setting - which turns on (default) and off complementary pwm, is either on or off, when it's on its effect cannot be increased.

 It might be worth trying different timing advance settings to find out if it makes any difference to braking, current is flowing in the opposite direction during braking, so should the advance go to minimum or even negative for best braking?